San Antonio Creek (Marin County, California): Ecology

 San Antonio Creek was historically perennial in its lower reaches and perhaps for most of its length.
 Up until the mid-1900s, steelhead trout were fairly common in the watershed.
 Although steelhead were seen in 2000, they appear to be extinct from the watershed.
 California roach and threespine stickleback, which commonly co-exist with steelhead, are still found.

 The largest striped bass ((Morone saxatilis)) ever landed with tackle and line was caught in 1912 by Charles R. Bond in San Antonio Creek, weighing 87 lb 8 oz and 5 ft 9 in long, according to a photograph in the Marin Rod and Gun Club.
 A newspaper article in 1909 mentions Charles Bond as catching a 55 lb striper in the "San Antone Slough".

 Bridges

-The U.S. 101 bridges are each two lanes wide and 120 ft long.
+The US 101 bridges are each two lanes wide and 120 ft long.
 The northbound bridge was built in 1929 and reconstructed in 1979.
 The southbound bridge was built in 1947.
 There is also a bridge at San Antonio Road 0.6 mi north of U.S. 101; built in 1917, it is a concrete tee beam 101 ft long.
 Marshall Petaluma Road crosses the creek on a 25 ft concrete tee beam built in 1929.
 Point Reyes Petaluma Road crosses on a 102 ft concrete continuous slab built in 1964.